Agility is needed more than ever. So why is Agile struggling?

 Description:

 Agile is often misunderstood and seen as a mere change rather than a true transformation.
 Historically, transformation success rates hover around 30%, but Agile implementations see only 10-20% success.
-This low rate is due to the
+This low rate is due to the confusion between change (adopting frameworks like Scrum, Kanban, or SAFe) and transformation (a comprehensive, multidimensional shift).

 Implementing Agile frameworks without a complete transformation portfolio leads to disillusionment.
 True transformation involves a complex mix of interdependent initiatives, such as baselining organizational culture and behaviors, redesigning organizational structure, applying change management, and shifting from training to continuous learning.